 Comprehensive and detailed budget monitoring is carried out monthly during the year and is supplemented by formal budget monitoring reports which are made quarterly to the full Authority.
 These detail the outcome of the review of budgets and spending forecasts for both capital and revenue expenditure and also include a review of certain other key financial items including Treasury Management and Prudential Indicators.
-Again this reflects strong and robust financial management in 2013/2014 continuing the Authority's strong track record in this regard.
+Again this reflects strong and robust financial management in 2014/2015 continuing the Authority's strong track record in this regard.

-The Revenue Budget Outturn for 2013/2014 showed a net underspend of £1.618m, at £51.712m compared with an original budget of £53.330m.
-This is made up of the following:
+The Revenue Budget Outturn for 2014/2015 was reported showing a net overall underspend of £0.024m, at £51.834m compared with an original budget of £51.858m.
+The reasons for this variation are detailed below: